 It helps to know some Spanish to take the chicken buses in Guatemala, but it’s not 100% essential.

 Once you’re there, I’d recommend spending one night in Panajachel, which is really one night too many.
-BUT there’s a really nice walk that you can do to ? with some amazing views over the lake, and then you can take a pick up truck back.
+BUT there’s a really nice walk that you can do to a nearby local village with some amazing views over the lake, and then you can take a pick up truck back.
 Unless you set off at the crack of dawn, you probably won’t manage to get to the lake, do the walk and catch a boat to another of the lake’s villages, plus you’ll have all of your belongings on you.

 Here’s a breakdown of the villages that are worth checking out:

 Definitely the backpacker hub of Lake Atitlan, San Pedro is fun to stay in and explore for a day or two.
 I found the tourism a bit too much though – especially after coming from non-touristy Xela.
 Still, it’s a fun place to explore on foot and the Indian Nose volcano can be hiked from here as well.
 It’s also a fun town to have a few drinks in the evening if that takes your fancy.

 San Marcos is the hippy hub of Lake Atitlan.
 It’s tiny, so is doable as a day trip from one of the other towns, but I’d really recommend checking out The Yoga Forest while you’re here.
 This is an amazing yoga retreat above the town.
 Room rates include 3 yoga and 1 meditation session every day, all your (delicious and vegetarian) meals and other activities.
 The retreat is in a beautiful surrounding and it has a strong focus on sustainability and permaculture.